 The MACC has to be capable of providing a competent planning and management capacity for the contract, and this is not always possible.
-Another disadvantage is that it can be difficult for the contracting agency to measure efficiency in the field and this can make comparison between organisations difficult.
+Also, it can be difficult for the contracting agency to measure efficiency in the field, making comparisons between organisations difficult.
 As such, the tender selection process will normally be based on the price of providing the capacity for the required time period, as opposed to how efficient the organisation is operationally.

-c) Square metres released through survey
+c) Square metres cancelled and released through survey

 If there is not a strong MACC or equivalent available to manage the contract in the field, a simple contract model that can be used is to provide a target in "square metres cleared" for the contractor.
-As discussed previously, this basic model often leads to large areas of hazard free ground being "cleared" as there is no incentive for the contractor to release land through survey even if they are capable of doing so.
+As discussed previously, this basic model often leads to large areas of hazard-free ground being "cleared", as there is no incentive for the contractor to cancel or release land through survey, even if they are capable of doing so.

-One simple change to this model that will allow the release of land through survey, and provide equal incentive for it, is to split the contract target; specify "square metres released through survey" and "square metres released through clearance".
-Providing both options to the contractor provides them with the opportunity, and incentive, to release land through survey where appropriate.
+One simple change to this model that allows land to be released through survey, and provides an equal incentive for it, is to split the contract target between "square metres released through survey" and "square metres released through clearance".
+Providing both options to the contractor provides them with both the opportunity and incentive to cancel or release land through survey, where appropriate.
 The contracted organisation will need to develop a land release methodology to be included in the contract and approved by the contracting agency.